-Can The Heat Affect Your Mood?
-Experts Say Summer Can Make You Salty, So Here's How To Chill
+The Summer Heat Can Make You Feel Salty, So Here's How To Chill Out & Enjoy The Sun

 Let’s compare notes guys, because summer’s in full swing now, and I want to know how you’re feeling.
 I know most of you are probably hype AF that the chill of winter has long subsided, the sun is shining on the reg these days, and your weekends are jam-packed with road trips to the shore, spending time outdoors, and maybe even cashing in on a few flier miles for the tropical vacay of your dreams.
 It’s understandable — I mean, there’s really no denying the chillaxing vibe of summer is pretty sweet, but can the heat affect your mood for the worst when warm temps keep getting warmer?
 Because seriously, I don’t know about you, but when my weather forecast app reads 85 degrees Fahrenheit or higher, I’m cranking up the AC to cool me down and keep my mood in check.